Saasufy/saasufy-components/README.md

 - `model-type` (required): Specifies the type of model to bind to.
 This should match a `Model` available in your Saasufy service.
 - `model-id` (required): The id of the model instance/record to bind to.
 - `model-field` (required): The field of the model instance/record to bind to for reading.
+- `slice-to`: Optional field which can be set to a number to trim strings down to a maximum number of characters when reading.
+This is useful when dealing with potentially very long field values.
+Note that it may affect caching if the same field is being referenced in multiple parts of the application at the same time within the same `socket-provider`.
 - `hide-error-logs`: By default, this component will log errors to the console.
 If set, this attribute will suppress such errors from showing up on the console.

 ### model-viewer